LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

 one for the case when it does.
 These two functions are described next.

-.. c:function:: int CVodeInitB(void * cvode_mem, int which, CVRhsFnB rhsB, realtype tB0, N_Vector yB0)
+.. c:function:: int CVodeInitB(void * cvode_mem, int which, CVRhsFnB rhsB, sunrealtype tB0, N_Vector yB0)

    The function :c:func:`CVodeInitB` provides problem specification, allocates internal memory,  and initializes the backward problem.